 These are very, very basic explanations of both spread spectrum methods and for most of us, it's simply enough knowing that the systems work, and work well.

-The video below also provides an easy to understand explanation of how DSSS works.
+Bruce's good video below provides an easy to understand explanation of how DSSS works.

 You should know by now almost nothing in this world is perfect and spread spectrum radios are no exception.
 As I mentioned earlier, transmitting and receiving in the 2.4GHz high frequency range certainly gets you out of a fair amount of naturally occurring RF (radio frequency) noise that occurs below 300 MHz.